In most cases, these are the basic steps:

 Follow up with a phone call – just to be sure your request arrived.

 When you have confirmation that the proclamation has been signed, contact local media to suggest a news item, interview or photo with the mayor or governor and affiliate representatives.

-- How do I ask the mayor to issue a proclamation declaring Wednesday, March 12, 2014 Registered Dietitian Day?
+- How do I ask the mayor to issue a proclamation declaring Wednesday, March 11, 2015 Registered Dietitian Nutritionist Day?